AdaCore/libadalang/README.md

 language.
 If you want such a functionality, you’ll need to use a full Ada compiler, such as GNAT.

-While it can be used in Ada (2012+) and Python (3.7+), Libadalang also provides a low-level C API (meant to write bindings to other languages) and an experimental OCaml API.
+While it can be used in Ada (2012+) and Python (3.9 or Python 3.10) Libadalang also provides a low-level C API (meant to write bindings to other languages) and an experimental OCaml API.

 If you have problems building or using Libadalang, or want to suggest enhancements, please open [a GitHub